Is the Drug MDXX Harmful?

 Many drugs being sold as MDXX or MDMA may contain other drugs as well as different concentrations of the substance.
 Researchers who have tested drugs sold on the street have found tablets or capsules containing methamphetamine, ketamine, caffeine, ephedrine, heroin, cocaine, and phencyclidine (PCP).
 Tablets generally contain between 50 and 150 milligrams of MDXX; however, sometimes the tablets or capsules being sold as such may contain no MDXX at all.

 The variability in what people are purchasing what is being sold as MDXX highlights the potential dangers of the drug, as people often do not know exactly what they are taking.
-People who use MDXX may take one to two tablets each time the use, and they may space the dosage out in order to prolong the effects of the drug.
+People who use MDXX may take one to two tablets each use, and they may space the dosage out in order to prolong the effects of the drug.
 When taken orally as a tablet or capsule, a person who has ingested MDXX will typically begin to experience the effects in about 45 minutes, with effects lasting about three hours.

 Additionally, some people may be under the mistaken impression that Molly is purer and therefore a safer version of the drug.
-This study found that people who use MDMA tended to view the drug as having better effects than traditional ecstasy tablets, being safer than other drugs, and being a more modern drug to party with.
+One study found that people who use MDMA tended to view the drug as having better effects than traditional ecstasy tablets, being safer than other drugs, and being a more modern party drug.
 However, the study further notes that concentrations of MDMA in both the crystalline and tablet forms can vary widely depending on the source and country of origin, and there is inherent risk in consuming drugs that make be mixed with unknown substances.
 Fatalities have been reported among people who have ingested different forms of MDXX mixed with other drugs.

 Addiction

 Addiction is also a risk for people who take MDXX because the drug causes the brain to release the feel-good chemicals serotonin, dopamine, and norepinephrine.
 As the brain becomes accustomed to the presence of these chemicals, withdrawal from MDXX can cause cravings for more of the drug to continue to stimulate further release of these pleasure chemicals.
 The brain begins to produce less of these chemicals over time, and people may experience depression, anxiety, insomnia, cravings, mood swings, and other negative withdrawal symptoms.
-Researchers found that women who used MDMA have chronic changes in their brains that do not reverse with abstinence.
+Researchers found that women who used MDMA can have chronic changes in their brains that do not reverse with abstinence.
 This suggests that even short-term use could have long-lasting impacts on the brain.

 Treatment for Addiction